dorkodu/sage/sage.md

 - #### **`act`**

-    *(optional)* In addition to an entity’s attribute getters, Sage also can call for an *act* you defined, if you give its name in the query.
+    *(optional)* In addition to an entity’s attribute resolvers, Sage also can call for an *act* you defined, if you give its name in the query.

     This is an example query of adding a to-do, for the sake of simplicity :